 Instead, Rippl helps users keep a private digital log of their visits.
 And should the Ministry of Health identify that there’s been a presence of infection at a given venue during a given timeframe, Rippl can alert any users who have visited the venue during that time, so they can perform their civic duty and contact the Ministry of Health to support the country’s contact tracing efforts.

-Here’s how Rippl works for businesses.
+Here’s how Rippl works: